Skip to content

 return True

-# Parse authorization roles to retrieve the role owner_id, collection_id and action
+# Parse authorization roles to retrieve the role owner_id, collection_id and action.

 auth_role_pattern = (